What This Guide Covers

 That said, cycling becomes more challenging once you move away from these pockets.
 Sydney is a hilly city, and many main roads are busy, narrow, and designed primarily for cars.
 Dedicated bike lanes are inconsistent, and in some areas they disappear abruptly, forcing cyclists to merge with fast-moving traffic.

 For visitors, cycling tends to work best as a short-distance or leisure option rather than a primary mode of transport.
 Hiring a bike for a waterfront ride, a coastal path, or a relaxed exploration of inner suburbs can be enjoyable.
-Using a bike to cross the city or travel long distances between neighbourhoods is often slower and more stressful than public transport.
+Guides such as the Cycling in Sydney overview by Bicycle NSW provide ideas for recommended routes, local riding conditions, and tips that can help visitors choose more enjoyable areas to explore by bike.

 Safety and confidence matter.
 If you are not used to riding in traffic or navigating unfamiliar road systems, cycling in Sydney may feel intimidating, especially during peak hours.
 Helmets are mandatory, and riders are expected to follow road rules closely.